Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

-These two bifurcated branches achieve similar simulated $\sigma_t$ compared to the ideal condition; however, arrival time jitter is significantly worse along the branches.
+These two bifurcated branches achieve similar simulated $\sigma_t$ compared to the ideal condition; however, arrival time jitter due to amplitude fluctuations is significantly worse along the branches.
 At the ideal condition, the zero field crossing completely eliminates first order arrival time jitter effects due to fluctuations in the RF power; however, in the high power branches, this arrival time jitter increases more than tenfold to a level of 40 fs per 0.1 \% power variation in the cavity.
 Additionally, the dependence of $\sigma_t$ on RF phase is more severe in the high power branches compared to the ideal condition.
-Hence, operating in these branches is undesirable.
+Hence, operating in these branches is undesirable unless amplitude is highly stabilized.

-It is important to consider the effects of RF compression on the momentum resolution in a UED measurement.
-The chirp applied by the RF cavity necessarily broadens the energy distribution of the electron bunch.
-The angle at which electrons diffract for a given $\vec{q}$ in reciprocal space is inversely proportional to the incident electron momentum; thus, the relative spread in incident energy translates to a corresponding relative spread in diffracted angles.
-In other words